violentmonkey/violentmonkey.github.io/content/api/gm.md

 ### GM_notification

-Shows an HTML5 desktop notification.
+Shows a desktop notification using the [browser.notifications API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/notifications).

 1. using an object: